Elite Xtreme Combat: Co-promoting with Affliction

-On September 24, 2008 EliteXC announced a working partnership with rival US promotion Affliction.
+On September 24, 2008, EliteXC announced a working partnership with rival US promotion Affliction.
 Affliction offered Andrei Arlovski vs. Roy Nelson for the EliteXC: Heat card on CBS.
 In addition, Affliction heavily promoted their line through commercials on the show.
 It was hoped that the two companies would survive a rocky financial situation long enough to co-promote fights again in the future.

-Controversy and Closing of EliteXC
+Controversy and closing of EliteXC

-On October 4, 2008, EliteXC's biggest ratings draw Kimbo Slice was knocked out just 14 seconds into his bout with Seth Petruzelli.
+On October 4, 2008, at EliteXC: Heat, EliteXC's biggest ratings draw Kimbo Slice was knocked out by Seth Petruzelli in just 14 seconds.
 Petruzelli served as a last-minute replacement for MMA pioneer Ken Shamrock, who got injured on the day of the fight and was unable to compete.
 The unexpected outcome of this fight drew a great deal of attention, and subsequent comments by Petruzelli that he was offered a monetary bonus to employ certain techniques during the fight (comments he later recanted and obfuscated), raised the question of undue influence by EliteXC representatives in fights.
-Significant debt incurred by parent company Pro Elite with no investors or buyers showing interest caused the subsequent cancellation of the November 8, 2008 event.
-Combined with the Florida State Athletic Commission launching an investigation into the Slice/Petruzelli fight, Pro Elite announced on October 20, 2008 that they would cease operations.
+Significant debt incurred by parent company Pro Elite with no investors or buyers showing interest caused the subsequent cancellation of the November 8, 2008, event.
+Combined with the Florida State Athletic Commission launching an investigation into the Slice/Petruzelli fight, Pro Elite announced on October 20, 2008, that they would cease operations.